xastherion/KameLion/README.md

 A little explication about all versions:

-KAME -author JavierHL: a Raspery 2 + ESP wifi modul + Quality Motors miniKAME poorKAME
+KAME - Original(?) author JavierHL: a Raspery 2 + ESP wifi modul + Quality Motors

+miniKAME

+poorKAME - a good adaptation version for the cheaper SG90 servos motors, especially Body and Brackets because the motors screws holes (just one instead of two)

+p123ad/kame - very well CAD parts Documented version with diagrams and photos

+fatKAME - a improved beatifull "Crabs" version of miniKAME with distance sensors and simple "obtacles avoid" funktion.
+The Control-Website offer 3 funktions more too.

 -----------------------------------------------